 8. Adaptability and Flexibility

-Example: “Employee has proven to be flexible in their duties and has easily adapted to scenarios outside their normal work duties.”
+Example: “Employees have proven to be flexible in their duties and have easily adapted to scenarios outside their normal work duties.”

 Praise: “No matter what is thrown at you, you seem to be able to handle it.
 That makes us proud to have you as a part of our company.”